Sean Rad, et al. v. IAC/InterActiveCorp, et al.

 Catherine E. Tucker, Analysis Group’s affiliated expert, testified at trial.
 Professor Tucker effectively described to the jury the economics of digital platforms, including network effects, the S-curve of diffusion, and the challenges and opportunities involved in monetizing a “freemium” product.
 She also explained why, given the economics of digital platforms and product adoption, the financial projections of Tinder at the time of the valuation were reasonable and the plaintiffs’ expert’s projections were unreliable.

-An Analysis Group team, including Managing Principal Michael Holland and Vice President Laura Comstock, supported Professor Tucker’s preparation for testimony at the trial.
+An Analysis Group team, including Managing Principal Michael Holland and Principal Laura Comstock, supported Professor Tucker’s preparation for testimony at the trial.
 The case, Sean Rad, et al. v.
 IAC/InterActiveCorp, et al., settled prior to jury deliberations.